-Innovation in Music welcomes academics, creatives, producers, artists, industry professionals, technology developers and equipment manufacturers to come together and submit abstracts for consideration on a wide range of topics including:
+Innovation in Music therefore welcomes academics, creatives, producers, artists, industry professionals, technology developers and equipment manufacturers to come together and submit abstracts for consideration on the conference theme and a wider range of topics including:

 Innovative music creation and performance

-Abstracts of 300-500 words will be reviewed for inclusion in the conference programme.
-After the conference, presenting authors will be expected to submit a full paper for peer review and inclusion in the book of conference proceedings, published by Routledge.
+Paper abstracts of 300-500 words will be reviewed for inclusion in the conference programme.
+After the conference, presenting authors will be expected to submit a full paper for peer review and inclusion in the book of proceedings.

 Dates and Deadlines

-We will subsequently be confirming full conference details and a complete conference website will be launched in due course.
+We will subsequently be confirming full conference details (including fees) on the conference website: https://www.innovationinmusic.uk

 You can also follow @InMusicConf on Twitter for communications and updates, as well as visit our Facebook page at: